musicenthusiastist/Symphony-of-Climate-Data/README.md

 Have you ever wondered how data can be represented aurally?
 And fellow musicians, are you looking for new inspirations of your music?
 If you answered yes, I encourage you to take a look at our **Data Sonification** project.

-Our project provides a method to transform meteorological data into a unique piece of music. **Unlike most music compositions, our piece of music is encoded with climate data** - `annual temperature` and `annual total number of natural disasters` of Ontario from 1930 to 2016.
+Our project provides a method to transform meteorological data into a unique piece of music. **Unlike most music compositions, our piece of music is encoded with climate data** - `the annual temperature` and `the annual total number of natural disasters` of Ontario from 1930 to 2016.
 By listening to our music, you will get the overall pattern of Ontario's climate in this period.
 We added our own interpretation when assigning instruments for the background.
 In our opinion, our data sonification music is more expressive than a 2-dimensional data visualization product, because it adds the time dimension in.

 **Our approaches include:**
 - Data Finding:
-  + **annual temperature of Ontario from 1930 to 2016** (hereinafter referred to as `*temp_data*`),
+  + **the annual temperature of Ontario from 1930 to 2016** (hereinafter referred to as `*temp_data*`),
-  + **annual total number of natural disasters in Ontario from 1930 to 2016** (hereinafter referred to as `*count_disaster*`).
+  + **the annual total number of natural disasters in Ontario from 1930 to 2016** (hereinafter referred to as `*count_disaster*`).
 - Statistical analysis using **SAS**:
   + analyse the correlation of `*temp_data*` and `*count_disaster*`.
 - Scripting: